 Hope Street Studio

-The Hope Street Studio is a joint initiative between ARIA Developments and Griffith University Art Museum.
-Located within the Fish Lane Arts Precinct at 58 Hope Street, Brisbane, the project is designed to activate a street level tenancy as a studio space for Queensland College of Art and Design alumni.
-Invited artists are selected from a shortlist to undertake a residency, during which time they are supported to create a new body of work.
+The Hope Street Studio was a joint initiative between ARIA Developments and Griffith University Art Museum.
+Located within the Fish Lane Arts Precinct in South Brisbane, the project activated a street level tenancy as a studio space for Queensland College of Art and Design alumni.
+Invited artists were selected from a shortlist to undertake a residency, during which time they were supported to create a new body of work, continuing Griffith University Art Museum’s long history of supporting artists through residency programs.

 Current Artist in Residence